Making an API Call

 Pagination

-Many collections in SAS Viya APIs can contain very large numbers of resources, and it is not useful or reasonable to request all of them at once.
-Instead, most collections return pages of items, where each page represents reasonably sized, consecutive subsets of the full collection.
-Each page can also contain links to other pages, such as the first and last page, or the previous and next page.
+Collections in SAS Viya REST APIs can contain large numbers of resources, and it is inefficient to request all of them at once.
+APIs use pagination, which returns one page of items at a time - each page representing a manageable subset of the collection.
+Each page can also contain links to other pages, such as the first and last pages, and the previous and next pages.
 Pagination can also be combined with sorting and filtering.

 Pagination Query Parameters